The Most Common Mistakes Made While Buying a Diamond

 Purchasing a diamond is one huge decision especially given the large amounts of money at stake and the need to please your significant other.
 As such, you should definitely put come thought into it, educate yourself, take your time and most importantly, realize that the price is not always everything.

 This theory was a marketing tactic to give an answer to a difficult, often subjective question.
 3 months’ salary can be a substantial amount of money and may not be required for the perfect diamond.
+For some people, spending this much of their budget would be one of those diamond buying mistakes, for others it might be worth the cost and affordable.
 Ultimately, the decision is entirely yours – Sometimes it helps to target the factors other than price, and then back into a budget.
 We also recommend consider 2-3 months post-tax annual salary.
 Don’t get so caught up in the numbers.
 Ultimately, a diamond ring is a symbol of commitment.
 If your diamond is 0.10ct smaller, not only will no one be able to tell the difference, but she will not love you any less.
 The fact that you’re popping the question shows a pretty serious dedication.
 An extra few bucks spent on the ring isn’t going to change your commitment.

 1. Don’t buy on the first visit or at first sight.
 Sellers need buyers more than buyers need sellers.

 2. Only purchase certified diamonds with a laser inscription to verify the authenticity of the diamond